Home Ā» Recipes Ā» Vegan Quinoa Flour Tahini Brownies

 Quinoa Flour Tahini Brownies

-A healthy vegan brownie recipe that's made with quinoa flour!
+A vegan brownie recipe made with quinoa flour!
 These amazing tahini brownies are fudgy, chocolatey, with a fun nutty flavor twist.

 author: Alyssa